 A step-by-step practical guide for the California Consumer Protection Act (CCPA)

-Not to mention, the California Privacy Rights and Enforcement Act of 2020 (CPRA), also referred to as the CCPA 2.0, has been passed and will enter enforcement starting January 2023.
-The CPRA borrows heavily from its predecessor, so if you are not yet CCPA compliant, now is a great time to start.
+The California Privacy Rights and Enforcement Act of 2020 (CPRA), also called the CCPA 2.0, has been passed and will enter enforcement starting January 2023.
+The CPRA borrows heavily from its predecessor, so now is a great time to start if you are not yet CCPA compliant.

 Let the following guide act as your roadmap to CCPA compliance.